nikcleju/IT_Course/Lectures/01_DiscreteInformationSources.md

 - Consider the following facts:

   - the message carries information only when you don't already know the result
-  - if you already known the result, the message is useless (brings no information)
+  - if you already know the result, the message is useless (brings no information)
   - if the result was to be expected, there is little information.
 If the result is highly unusual, there is more information in this message.